Ziauddin Ahmad: Professor

 On his return to India in 1907, Ahmad joined his alma mater.
 In 1911, he was appointed secretary of the AMU Foundation and Constitution Committees.
 He became a professor of history at Muhammadan Anglo-Oriental College and in 1918 was selected principal.
-He was appointed a Companion of the Order of the Indian Empire (CIE) in the 1915 King's Birthday Honours list.
+He was appointed a Companion of the Order of the Indian Empire (CIE) in King's Birthday Honours list.

 He coached students who were seeking admission at Roorkie Engineering College.
 He held seminars and coached students in engineering and forestry.

 Ahmad paid to bring students to Muhammadan Anglo-Oriental College.
 One of the most notable was Hasrat Mohani, who hailed from Kanpur and was planning to go to Lucknow.
 Ahmad noticed Mohani's math talent and went to Kanpur to convince him and his family to attend MAO College.

 He was appointed assistant master in MAO College and served as Acting Principal for a time in 1913.

 Along with Professor Chakravarti, Ahmad cofounded the first group of researchers focused on Astronomy, History of Mathematics and Theory of Functions.
 They made innovations in teaching and other discoveries.

 In 1890, MAO College Mathematics Society was formed with him as president and A.M.
 Kureishy as secretary.
 The society continues as Aligarh Mathematical Society.
 The Department of Mathematics was founded when MAO College was given the status of a residential University in 1920, becoming one of its oldest departments.
 Ahmad was the first professor and head of the department.

 Principal of the College Beck and Sir Morrison proposed that Ahmad be appointed Deputy Collector with UP Government, which paid Rs.
 500/-.
 He declined the offer in favor of a position as assistant lecturer at the college making Rs.
 60/- per month.
-Khan offered Ahmad a five-year contract, but Ahmad told him that he planned to spend his life there and that anyone who would stay only complete a contract would not be worth keeping.
+Khan offered Ahmad a five-year contract, but Ahmad told him that he planned to spend his life there and that anyone who would stay only to complete a contract would not be worth keeping.
 Khan tore up the contract and Ahmad's career as a teacher began.
 To keep his promise to Khan, he left the Indian Civil Service.

 Ahmad also taught other subjects.
 For example, in 1897, Professor Arnold, who taught logic, resigned.
 The budget did not have room for a faculty member from England and so Ahmad took over.